Specialist Outpatient Waiting Time Report

 For more information about the Report, see the Specialist Outpatient Waiting Time Report Fact Sheet (PDF 372KB).

-Specialist Outpatient Waiting Time Report (The Report)
+About the Specialist Outpatient Waiting Time Report (The Report)

 Specialist outpatient services waiting time information is being reported on a quarterly basis from 1 July 2018.
 Having the likely waiting time available for specialist outpatient services will support patients and their doctors making informed decisions about treatment options.